Autoscaling⚓︎

 KEDA (Kubernetes Event-driven Autoscaling)⚓︎

-For LLM inference workloads, Knative's request-based autoscaling is often not optimal.
-LLM requests vary significantly in duration depending on token count, and what matters is latency (Time To First Token) and GPU memory pressure (KV cache), not just request count.
+For LLM inference workloads, Knative's request-based autoscaling (concurrency, QPS) is often not optimal.
+LLM requests vary wildly in duration depending on prompt and output token count, and what actually matters for user experience is throughput saturation and GPU memory pressure, not just request count.

 KEDA enables autoscaling based on custom Prometheus metrics from vLLM, such as:

-• GPU KV-cache utilization: Scale when GPU memory pressure increases
+- GPU KV-cache utilization: Scale when GPU memory pressure increases (long-context requests can fill the cache without generating high token throughput)

 Prerequisites⚓︎